Find Casual Connections in Edinburgh

 Edinburgh's small enough that you'll probably bump into someone again.
 This is either embarrassing (if it went badly) or useful (if it went well).
 Unlike bigger cities where everyone disappears into the void after one date, here you've got a second chance to actually connect.

 But it's also big enough that you're not stuck.
 You're not going to run into all your exes every weekend.
 You're not limited to the same five venues.
 There's always somewhere new to try, someone new to meet.
+It's the Goldilocks of city sizes.

 The Politeness Problem